 Most singers struggle to perform it.
 It is hard to imagine a major league baseball game starting without it.
 The sound of a marching band playing it stirs the heart.
 I am speaking, of course, of the “Star Spangled Banner.”
-One hundred and ninety-seven years ago today, Francis Scott Key penned the words to the American national anthem.
+On September 14, 1814, Francis Scott Key penned the words to the American national anthem.

 Most Americans know the basic story of the “Star Spangled Banner.”
 On September 13, 1814, British forces began a twenty-five hour bombardment of Fort McHenry in Baltimore, then one of the largest and most strategically significant cities in the United States.
 Key watched the sun come up on the morning of September 14 and saw the American flag still flying proudly over the embattled fort.
 Moved by what he saw, he penned the words that would make him famous.

 What most Americans don’t know is that the flag flying over Fort McHenry was easy to spot.
 A year earlier, Major George Armistead, Fort McHenry’s commanding officer, ordered the purchase of a flag “so large that the British will have no difficulty in seeing it from a distance.”
 Mary Young Pickersgill, a Baltimore businesswoman, sewed the flag in six weeks with her daughter’s help.
 It measured thirty by forty-two feet, used more than four hundred yards of fabric, and cost $405.90 to make.
 The flag had fifteen stars and fifteen stripes representing the original thirteen colonies plus the two newest states, Vermont and Kentucky.